Skip to content

 Chance of showers

-Becoming cloudy in the morning with 30 percent chance of showers in the afternoon.
-Snow level 1700 metres.
-High 9.
-UV index 3 or moderate.
+Sunny early in the morning then a mix of sun and cloud with 30 percent chance of showers in the afternoon.
+Risk of a thunderstorm in the afternoon.
+High 28.
+UV index 8 or very high.

 Chance of showers